Pete Quaife: The Kinks

 After a brief period studying commercial art, Quaife formed the Kinks along with school friend Ray Davies in 1962 and subsequently asked Ray's brother Dave to join.
 The band was originally called the Ravens and performed rhythm and blues at local venues such as the Hornsey Recreation Club at Crouch End Secondary School.
 The 'Kinks' name came about only upon the signing of a recording contract in late 1963.

 The Kinks became a top chart act throughout the world beginning with their third single, 1964's "You Really Got Me".
 Quaife was commonly the voice of the band in early press interviews.
 In June 1966, he was seriously injured in a car crash, which left him unable to perform.
 He later said that he had enjoyed the time off from the band, as he was sick of the conflict which was constant.
 John Dalton replaced him, as Quaife resigned from the band as a result of his hospitalisation, but Quaife reconsidered and returned in November 1966.

 For the next two years Quaife played on albums such as Something Else by the Kinks and The Kinks Are the Village Green Preservation Society, and helped rehearse some songs on the album Arthur (Or the Decline and Fall of the British Empire).
 Quaife left the Kinks permanently in April 1969, but the others did not at first believe him, and only realised his intention when they saw an article in a music paper revealing Quaife's new band.
 Ray Davies asked him to change his mind and stay, but without success.
 He was again replaced on bass, this time permanently, by Dalton.

 Mapleoak

-After leaving the Kinks, Quaife founded a new band, the country/rock outfit, Mapleoak.
-The group's name derived from the heritage of its members: the 'Maple' represented the two Canadian members of the group.
-Singer-songwriters Stan Endersby (born 17 July 1947, in Lachine, Quebec, Canada) and Marty Fisher (born 24 December 1945, in Vancouver, British Columbia, Canada), while the 'Oak' represented British members Quaife and drummer Mick Cook.
+After leaving the Kinks, Quaife founded a new band, the country/rock group Mapleoak.
+The band's name derived from the heritage of its members: the 'Maple' represented the two Canadian members of the group, singer-songwriters Stan Endersby and Marty Fisher, while the 'Oak' represented British members Quaife and drummer Mick Cook.

 Quaife had contacts in Denmark, so the group gigged heavily there and in the UK during most of 1969 and early 1970.
-Cook left the band in June 1969, and was replaced by another Canadian: Gordon MacBain (born 5 August 1947, in Toronto, Ontario, Canada), who would write most of the group's original material.
+Cook left the band in June 1969, and was replaced by another Canadian: Gordon MacBain, who would write most of the group's original material.

 Mapleoak released their first single, "Son of a Gun", in April 1970 but it failed to chart.
 Quaife then left both the band and the music industry.
 He subsequently moved to Denmark, and did not appear on Mapleoak's only album, which was released in 1971.